Ocala Personal Injury Lawyer

 • What are your current medical costs?
 What kind of medical bills will you have?

-• Will your injury prevent you from going back to work – temporarily and/or permanently?
+• Will your injuries prevent you from going back to work – temporarily and/or permanently?

 • What are the costs associated with replacing or repairing damaged property?

-• How has the accident and your injury affected you emotionally and/or psychologically?
+• How has the accident and your injuries affected you emotionally and/or psychologically?

 • Do you share any of the blame for your injuries?